 Integration Points in the Designer

-In the Designer, you can use an Integration Point in your Interaction by inserting an Integration Point step as a navigation logic element at the relevant point in the flow.
-An Integration Point element can use any Integration Point that is defined for your account in the Admin Console.
+In the Designer, you add an Integration Point to your Flow by inserting an Integration Point element at the relevant point.
+An Integration Point element can use any approved Integration Point that is defined for your account in the Admin Console.